 Why is scoring criteria so important?

-Well, it ensures that candidates are being judged on their answers, not their personality or credentials.
+Well, it ensures that candidates are being judged on their answers, not their personality, cover letter or credentials.

 And we also know that in addition to biases around people’s backgrounds, we’re also influenced by ordering effects.

 For example, we’re more likely to remember both the intense and final moments of an experience more vividly.

 This phenomenon is known as the ‘peak-end effect’